 After graduating I moved to New York City where I worked as a professional editor and copywriter while pursuing a career in performance.
-I soon landed a role in the Sundance hit Dear White People, which brought me out to Los Angeles and into a whole new career as an actor (Broad City, Get The Girl), a stuntman (Untitled Avengers 4), and a men’s interest writer and researcher.
+I soon landed a role in the Sundance hit Dear White People, which brought me out to Los Angeles and into a whole new career as an actor (Broad City, The Chilling Adventures of Sabrina), a stuntman (Avengers: Endgame), and a men’s interest writer and researcher.

 I’ve always been keenly interested in masculinity and the ways in which men choose to express it in their daily lives.

 What does it mean to be a man today, and what should it mean?
 How do we engage with the legacies of “great men”—both exploring their lives’ virtues and also wrestling with the more toxic, shadow sides of their masculine expressions?
 Above all, how do we practice positive masculinity in a way that is both affirming and inclusive?